 - Trim Foliage: To further eliminate shady hiding spots, trim the trees and bushes around your yard.
 Maintaining your yard with careful attention to shade producing landscaping will help reduce tick activity.

 - Repellents: Use tick repellents and sprays.
 Be sure to use effective repellents, by checking out the CDC’s website for up-to-date information on repellent recommendations and read labels carefully.

 - Pest Management: Invest in a targeted tick management program, like that offered by Western.
 Through involving a professional, you can keep your yard and family tick-free without cutting into your outdoor and family time.

 In fact, Western has an expert-designed and implemented Integrated Tick Control Program.
 Western professionals can access your yard for conducive conditions and help develop and provide a monthly barrier spray protection plan that will help keep your yard tick-free.

 Ticks are not only annoying, but dangerous.
 If not properly handled, they could put you and your family at risk.
-If you feel like your yard is being taken over, don’t hesitate to call the professionals at Western Pest Services.
+If you feel like your yard is being taken over, don’t hesitate to contact the professionals at Western Pest Services.